Essential Questions to Ask Before, During, and After Receiving an RFP

 Outline the problem your company is facing, including the particular pain points you encounter and areas where there is room for improvement or growth.
-Next, think about where you want your company to go and the steps needed to get you there.
+Next, consider where you want your company to go and the steps needed to get you there.

 Having a thorough understanding of the problem will help you see which vendors are suggesting a feasible solution.

-The goals your company hopes to achieve shouldn't contradict or interfere with the overall goals or mission of your company.
-Before you begin putting together an RFP, make sure the objectives of the project are in line with your business' overall objectives.
+The goals your project hopes to achieve shouldn't contradict or interfere with the overall goals or mission of your company.
+Before you begin putting together an RFP, make sure the objectives of the project are in line with your business's overall objectives.

 What are you looking for from vendors, or more specifically, what do vendors need to have for your company to even consider working with them?